 [2] M Pearson, Great Southern Land, p 8.

 Ptolemy was a skilled mathematician and astronomer and applied these skills to map making.
-He based the projections of the world on the world’s circumference being18, 000 miles (28,800 kilometres) and developed a grid system based of latitude and longitude devised by Marinus of Tyre.
+He based the projections of the world on the world’s circumference being18,000 miles (28,800 kilometres) and developed a grid system based of latitude and longitude devised by Marinus of Tyre.
 Within this framework Ptolemy was able to establish the coordinates and in his major work Geographica he listed over 8,000 places and their respective coordinates.
-These were given the coordinates down to the degree, minute, second division used today.
+These were given in degrees, minutes and seconds, the system still used today.

 Acquired with the York Gate Library in 1905 Catalogue No. 910 B515 d.
 Located in SLSA's Rare Book Room.